ganderzz/dylanpaulus.com/posts/2017-07-26-injecting-react-tag-types/index.md

 }
 ```

 We have ourselves a problem.
-Everytime there is a new request we have to create new components that are very similar, just using slightly different render elements.
-What if the company decides to rebrand.
+Every time there is a new request we have to create new components that are very similar, just using slightly different render elements.
+What if the company decides to re-brand.
 Instead of blue, we are a red company now.
 Little changes to the visuals of these AwesomeButton components need to be updated individually.
 Think DRY!
 Is there a better way of doing this?
 Stay tuned.

 ### Dynamically Injecting Elements